Schatz for Senate

 Senator Schatz is dedicated to representing our values in Washington, delivering federal resources to Hawaii, and giving all of our families a fair shot.

-Since joining the Senate in 2012, Senator Schatz has focused on making sure Hawaii gets its share of federal dollars, while tackling some of our country’s biggest problems.
-Working with both his Democratic and Republican colleagues, he has passed laws to help us fight the pandemic, rebuild our economy, expand access to health care, help reform our criminal justice system, and improve benefits for veterans.
+Since joining the Senate in 2012, Senator Schatz has focused on making sure Hawaii gets its share of federal dollars while tackling some of our country’s biggest problems.
+Working with both his Democratic and Republican colleagues, he has led key legislation on climate action, health care, criminal justice reform, and technology.

-Brian grew up in Hawaii with his three brothers Jake, Ed, and twin brother Steve, raised by their mother, Barbara, and father, Irwin, who was a professor at the University of Hawaii John A. Burns School of Medicine for more than three decades.
+Senator Schatz grew up in Hawaii with his three brothers, raised by their mother, Barbara, and father, Irwin, who was a professor at the University of Hawaii John A. Burns School of Medicine for more than three decades.
+His wife, Linda Kwok Schatz, is an architect.
+They have two children.

 Senator Schatz became involved in community advocacy when he was inspired to join the Save Sandy Beach movement in the 1980s.
 He later served as the founder and Executive Director of Youth for Environmental Service, CEO of nonprofit organization Helping Hands Hawaii, and Chairman of the Democratic Party of Hawaii.